 These products are not considered as drugs of abuse but have been found to be so more so in young children than older teens or adults.

-Abusers of inhalants breathe them in through the nose or mouth in a variety of ways (known as “huffing”).
+Abusers of inhalant abuse breathe them in through the nose or mouth in a variety of ways (known as “huffing”).
 They may sniff or snort fumes from a container or dispenser (such as a glue bottle or a marking pen or white ink), spray aerosols (such as computer cleaning dusters) directly into their nose or mouth, or place a chemical-soaked rag in their mouth.
 Abusers may also inhale fumes from a balloon or a plastic or paper bag.
-Although the high produced by inhalants usually lasts just a few minutes, abusers often try to prolong it by continuing to inhale repeatedly over several hours.
+Although the high produced by inhalant abuse usually lasts just a few minutes, abusers often try to prolong it by continuing to inhale repeatedly over several hours.

-Repeated abuse of inahalnts are addictive.
+Repeated abuse of inhalants is addictive.

 Breathing difficulties also occur with at times stoppage of breath.
 There can be abdominal discomfort, nausea, ulcers, vomiting, and vomiting of blood.
 Irregular heartbeats might occur.
-Nervous system damage happens in the form of affection of sensations, muscle power, and coordination, degeneration of brain function, and capacity.
+Nervous system damage happens in the form of affection of sensations, muscle power, and coordination, and degeneration of brain function, and capacity.
 Liver functions are also affected.

-Inhalant abuse and addiction in India are becoming more prevalent amongst urban street children, especially addiction to cobbler’s glue, petrol fumes, etc Even the well-heeled school children are getting addicted to white ink, glue, etc. I have seen children afflicted with tremors, incoordination, confusion with difficulty to function psychologically to their capacity, etc.
+Inhalant abuse and addiction in India are becoming more prevalent amongst urban street children, especially addiction to cobbler’s glue, petrol fumes, etc Even the well-heeled school children are getting addicted to white ink, glue, etc. I have seen children afflicted with tremors, incoordination, confusion difficulty to function psychologically to their capacity, etc.

 We at Anatta Humanversity provide the right environs for growth, healing, and a return to regular vibrant life.